rwilcox/my-learnings-docs/learning_unix_commands_i_forget.md

 ---
-path: "/learnings/unix_i_forget"
+path: /learnings/unix_i_forget
-title: "Learning: Unix: Commands I forget"
+title: 'Learning: Unix: Commands I forget'
 ---
 This is a list of unix commands that are fairly simple, but I always forget how to construct them.

 # Soft Link